Anicca Skills Bootcamp Learner Application Form

 Purpose of Skills Bootcamp

-I am clear what I will achieve by completing this Skills Bootcamp and agree to attend an interview with an employer (for a job using relevant skills gained from the Skills Bootcamp) arranged for me by [Training Provider Name] (unless I am self-employed, or learning with the support of my existing employer and they are contributing to the cost).
+I am clear what I will achieve by completing this Skills Bootcamp and agree to attend an interview with an employer (for a job using relevant skills gained from the Skills Bootcamp) arranged for me by Anicca Digital Limited (unless I am self-employed, or learning with the support of my existing employer and they are contributing to the cost).

-I confirm this Skills Bootcamp [insert title] is the only one I am currently enrolled on and this is the only one I have been enrolled on since 1st April 2025.
+I confirm this Anicca Digital Skills Bootcamp is the only one I am currently enrolled on and this is the only one I have been enrolled on since 1st April 2025.
 I have been resident in the UK for three years prior to the first day of my Skills Bootcamp.

 Handling of Personal Data